adon-cloudcannon/landing-page-test/src/collections/posts/stellar-support-for-all-astro-users.md

 ---
 *3… 2… 1… Ignition.
 We have liftoff.*

 Another week, another static site generator out of beta support on CloudCannon.
 But it’s not just any SSG — it’s Astro, the [top-performing](https://astro.build/blog/2023-web-framework-performance-report/) all-in-one web framework designed for speed.
 With Astro and CloudCannon you can manage your content in your own Git repository and deploy everywhere, while using your favorite UI components and libraries.
 And the final touch?
-With CloudCannon your highly performant sites are available for non-technical editors to draft, review, and publish their content.
+With CloudCannon, your highly performant sites are available for non-technical editors to draft, review, and publish their content.

 ![](https://cc-dam.imgix.net/astro-launch-hero.png)